 Maybe this CEO asks why your widget factory doesn’t have an API, or why you don’t offer to send someone to install your SaaS on their internal server (think about it).
 These are extreme examples, but most salespeople have faced something similar when trying to hit quota.

 So, how do you respond when a customer makes a point, raises a concern, or critiques your product/service in a way that’s fundamentally inaccurate?
 I’ve got a few ideas.
+But first, where exactly did this annoyingly idealistic phrase come from?

 What to Do When the Customer Isn’t Right